WeitzGroup/game_theory_Euler/README.md

 MATLAB scripts to calculate pair correlation of spatial profiles.

 ## script_for_figs
-MATLAB scripts for plotting figures in the paper [Spatial Interactions and Oscillatory Tragedies of the Commons](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.122.148102).
+MATLAB scripts for plotting figures in the paper.